 • Person A has more familiarity with outdoor recreation due to family trips to national forests as a child.
 During these trips, they participated in activities such as hiking, biking, and camping.
 A few times per year, this person explored national parks in their home state, which resulted in an affinity for the outdoors.
-Now, person A continues to engage in recreational activities as an adult primarily on their own.
+Now, person A continues to engage in recreational activities as an adult recreational activities as an adult primarily on their own.